What is customer relationship management (CRM)?

 1. Size: Organizational project management teams tend to be less accurate with CRM pricing and benefit estimates for larger projects versus smaller ones.
 The larger the project, the wider the range of risk.

 2. Vendor risk: Organizations, at times, must replace a CRM vendor because their product is no longer meeting their business needs or the vendor has been acquired.
-In either case, CRM costs may significantly increase.
+In either case, CRM costs can significantly increase.

 3. User adoption: Organizations must properly prepare and train their sales reps to operate a new CRM application, otherwise they are less likely to accept the new user experience.
+Therefore, sales management is a key part of a successful CRM adoption.

 AI for customer service

-AI-powered virtual agents use natural language processing (NLP) to interact with business systems and provide new customers with high-level solutions across messaging platforms, applications, channels, or devices.
+AI-powered virtual agents use natural language processing (NLP) to interact with business systems and provide new customers with high-level solutions across messaging platforms, applications, channels or devices.
 These virtual agents can guide human support agents to the information they need to resolve customer queries, thus improving the overall customer and human support agent experiences.
-When conversational AI is paired with ML-driven speech-to-text capabilities, first contact information and resolution during voice interactions are significantly improved.
+When conversational AI is paired with ML-driven speech-to-text capabilities, first contact information and resolution during voice interactions are improved.

 Some virtual agents can integrate with your existing CRM and customer care systems, helping you improve issue routing by connecting customers to the right agents the first time.
+Some examples of use cases include agent assist, customer self-service and employee self-service.
+Automated customer experience and real-time insights from customer data are among the benefits of AI for customer service.

 Related solutions

-IBM watsonx Assistant
+IBM watsonx™ Assistant

 Deliver consistent and intelligent customer care across all channels and touchpoints with conversational AI.